department-of-veterans-affairs/vagov-content/pages/burials-memorials/bereavement-counseling.md

 <div class="va-introtext">

-If you’re the surviving spouse, child, or parent of a Servicemember who died while serving their country, you may qualify for bereavement counseling through VA.
+If you’re the surviving spouse, child, or parent of a service member who died while serving their country, you may qualify for bereavement counseling through VA.
 Bereavement counseling (also sometimes called "grief counseling") provides assistance and support for people going through emotional and psychological stress after the death of a loved one.

 </div>